Gulabkt98/gulabkt98/README.md

 # 👋 Hi!
 I'm Gulab Kumawat

-🚀 A passionate full-stack developer and CS student.
+🚀 A passionate full-stack developer and IT student.
 🎯 I love building modern UIs, backend APIs, and learning new technologies.

 ---